chumba-wamba/short-it/README.md

 * Design and code the front-end (probably requires AJAX). ✔
 * Add logic to integrate dashboard for registered users. ✔

+## Features

+* Responsive UI.
+* Shorten URLs to custom or automatically generated strings.
+* View analytics for your shortened URL (only for registered users).
+* Shorten URLs without registering as a user.
+* Share the details of a shortened URL with other users.
+* Edit basic account details and your password.

 ## Installation

 Follow the steps to run the web-app on your local machine: